 The reward card’s perks include cash back, secondary auto rental insurance, $0 fraud liability, online banking access, and automatic bill payment.

-• Earn 1X points per dollar spent with no limit on the amount of rewards you can earn; rewards expire after 4 years.
+- Earn 1X points per dollar spent with no limit on the amount of rewards you can earn

-• After just 3 months, you could be eligible for an upgrade.
-If you qualify, we’ll provide you with additional credit to allow for spending beyond your deposit.
-Then, at 6 months, we’ll review your account monthly to see if you’re eligible to have your hold removed and be upgraded to a cashRewards unsecured card.
+- At 3 months, you could be eligible for an automatic line increase that provides you with additional credit.
+Then, at 6 months, we’ll review monthly to see if you’re eligible for an upgrade to a cashRewards credit card

 Intro (Purchases)